Skip to content

 Implementing TQM

-Preliminary step is to assess current reality of the organisation: organisation’s history, its current needs, events that lead to TQM, and the existing quality of employees’ working life.
+The preliminary step is to assess the current reality of the organisation: its history, its current needs, the events that led to TQM, and the existing quality of employees’ working life.
+Before launching TQM, understand the school’s starting point.

-If an organisation has been historically reactive and has no skill at improving its operating systems, there will be employee scepticism, and a lack of skilled change agents as well.
+If the organisation has been historically reactive and has no skill at improving its operating systems, employee scepticism is high and skilled change agents are scarce.
+A reactive school faces more resistance; staff are sceptical and few people inside the school know how to lead improvement.

-A formal audit is useful.
-It tells the school where it stands and what needs work.
+A management audit identifies current levels of organisational functioning and areas to change.
+A formal audit is useful: it tells the school where it stands and what needs work.

 When TQM is not appropriate